 It may seem like only a few minutes here and there with the loss of small amounts of money, but they add up.
 You may also be entitled to recover penalties and interest for these shortages in your pay.
 An experienced California wage and hour lawyer can calculate what is owed to you.

 If you are not receiving the wages or breaks you are owed, contact the Santa Monica wage and hour attorneys at Davis*Gavsie & Hakim, LLP.
 We represent clients in every industry, from security, entertainment and restaurants to retail, educational institutions and agriculture.

 The truth of the matter is, employers who are shortchanging their employees in any amount are stealing.
 An overtime lawsuit brought against these employers results in not only the return of wages lost, but it sends the message that employees deserve to be paid what they are owed.
 Allow our Los Angeles unpaid wages attorneys to fight for your rights.

 If you think your claim for unpaid wages or missed breaks is too small to pursue, it may make sense as a Class- Action case.
 We have experience with Class- Actions and can help you send the message that employees deserve to be paid for their work.

 Contact Davis*Gavsie & Hakim, LLP, for More Information

 Our law firm is 100 percent dedicated to employment law.
 We offer a free phone consultation, and our office is open from 9 a.m. to 6 p.m.
 We offer after-hours and weekend appointments to those in need.
 We speak Farsi.
-Call 310-955-4724 or fill out a contact form for more information.
+Call 310-955-4724 or complete the form below for more information.